Sorry. This form is no longer accepting new submissions.

-IoT project completed by students at University College Isle of Man (UCM)
+IoT project completed by students at uCM Isle of Man

 Computer Science Degree (BSc) students have completed the first IoT project at the University College Isle of Man (UCM).
 As part of the Experiential Learning module, the project seen students work with real clients to deliver a project within 6-weeks.